 Kelly Keiderling serves as the Principal Deputy Assistant Secretary at the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
-The mission of the bureau is to advance U.S. foreign policy objectives through educational, professional, and cultural programs that enhance mutual understanding between the people of the United States and people of other nations.
+The bureau advances U.S. foreign policy objectives through educational, professional, and cultural programs that enhance mutual understanding between the people of the United States and people of other nations.

-Ms. Keiderling received a bachelor’s degree from Georgetown University and a master’s degree from the National War College in Washington, DC.
+Ms. Keiderling received a bachelor’s degree from Georgetown University and a master’s degree from the National War College in Washington, D.C.
 She speaks Spanish, Portuguese, French, Russian, and some Italian and Romanian.
 She was raised in Latin America and Portugal in a Foreign Service family.